rohitnayal12/Tune-Waves/README.md

 - **Vast Music Library**: Access an extensive collection of songs spanning genres, moods, and eras.

-- **Personal Playlists**: Craft bespoke playlists tailored to your unique tastes and emotions.
+- **Personal Favouritelists**: Craft bespoke favouritelists tailored to your unique tastes and emotions.

 - **User-Friendly Interface**: Navigate effortlessly through a sleek and intuitive user interface.